 There’s a range of types of silk you’ll hear about when shopping.
 A momme number, as noted above, denotes the thickness and durability of the fabric, a higher momme being a heavier weight, Young explains.
 Mulberry silk comes from cultivated silkworms that eat only leaves from the mulberry tree.
 “There are other silks that are rougher and more cotton-like, but the shiny stuff is mulberry or cultivated silk,” Young says.
 Charmeuse is a lighter weight silk.
 And the grade of silk rates its quality.
 Silk is graded on an A, B or C scale, A being the finest quality.
 A number attached to that grade is a more specific marker of quality, 6 being the highest (and the number linked to our top winner.)

 How we tested

 - Post-wash feel: We washed and dried each pillowcase at least once.
-After washing and drying, we observed: Did the pillowcase feel any different, or even softer?
+After laundering, we observed how soft the pillowcase felt, and if anything had changed.

-- Fit: Each pillowcase we tested was queen size.
-We noted how each pillowcase fit our queen-size pillows, and tried each case on different types of pillows (down, polyester, and memory-foam filled).
+- Fit: We noted how each fit on our standard-size pillows, and tried each case on different types of pillows (down, polyester, and memory-foam filled).

 - Colors: We recorded how many colors are available for each case.
 Some of the higher end brands are only available in white, and many of the more affordable ones have upwards of 25 colors, and some patterns.